Adding custom dynamic elements to tmux's status bar

 This works pretty well, in the sense that you do get the battery status to display on the tmux

-it doesn't do it by re-sourcing the entire config file!
-To my understanding, it simply re-runs
+but it doesn't do it by re-sourcing the entire config file!
+To my understanding, it simply

-whatever command was used to set the status bar in the first place.
-The problem here is that the
+re-runs whatever command was used to set the status bar in the first place.
+The problem here is

 Second attempt